Addressing unfinished learning: 5 common myths, debunked

 Myth 4: Unfinished learning is just about math and reading

 Although literacy and math tend to absorb much of the focus in the conversation around unfinished learning, other subjects have also likely been impacted by pandemic-related disruptions.

 For example, guidance from the Rhode Island Department of Education on how to address unfinished learning in social studies acknowledges that progress in the discipline is not dependent on a neatly linear path: In other words, the ability to learn a new skill isn’t necessarily predicated on previously acquired knowledge.
 However, the guide does note that unfinished learning is a problem in social studies and that the rush to prioritize acceleration in other subjects could come at the expense of support for helping students grow in social studies domains.

 Effectively planned project-based learning that ties together multiple content areas could help ensure that subjects such as science and social studies are still prioritized alongside math and literacy.
 For example, a McKinsey article on COVID-19 and education highlighted how one district employed a hub-and-spoke strategy where learners split their time between core content and relevant enrichment.
 It may take time to discover new modes of learning that weave subject areas together, but getting it right could help improve student engagement.

 Myth 5: Academics should be the sole focus of initiatives that address unfinished learning

-Learning doesn’t happen in a vacuum.
-Students bring their whole selves to school, and the educational environment should be set up to support all of their needs—not just the needs that are directly related to core content.
+Education doesn’t happen in a vacuum.
+Students bring their whole selves to school, and the learning environment should be set up to support all of their needs—not just the needs that are directly related to core content.

-In fact, best practices on learning acceleration from the Louisiana Department of Education clearly state that student well-being is vital for academic success.
+In fact, best practices on learning acceleration from the Louisiana Department of Education clearly state that student well-being, including mental health, is vital for academic success.

 “Students are much less likely to learn math, reading, [and] critical thinking when they feel insecure, overwhelmed, or stressed,” the report notes.